 “Where should I put this?”
 I asked, holding up my backpack.

-“In front,” pointing to the hatch.
+“In front,” he said, pointing toward the hatch.

 In the pack I had a change of clothes (t-shirt and shorts), a toothbrush and floss (don’t leave home without it), my camera (double wrapped in plastic), a roll of toilet paper (wishful thinking), and three tubes of gooey sunblock (SPF 30).
 With skin like mine, high SPF is my BFF.